vicanso/superagent-load-balancer/README.md

 ### get

 - `backends` the backend list
+  - `name` The name of backend
+  - `host` The host of backend
+  - `protocol` The protocol, optional, default is 'http'
+  - `ip`  The ip of backend, optional
+  - `port` The port of backend, optional
+  - `weight` The weight of backend, it is for 'round-robin'
+  - `backup` Set the backend as backup, optional
 - `type` balance algorithm: `url`, `leastconn`, `round-robin`, `first`, `url-path`, default is `round-robin`

-- `backend.name` The name of backend

-- `backend.host` The host of backend

-- `backend.protocol` The protocol, optional, default is 'http'

-- `backend.ip`  The ip of backend, optional

-- `backend.port` The port of backend, optional

-- `backend.weight` The weight of backend, it is for 'round-robin'

-- `backend.backup` Set the backend as backup, optional

 ```js
 const request = require('superagent');